Kiwi/markets/README.md

 chmod +x ~/Downloads/markets/*.sh
 ```

-You can use bash aliases to individual scripts or place them under your PATH.
+You can use bash aliases to individual scripts or place them under your $PATH .

 Some scripts need free api keys.
 You can test these scripts with
 the builtin demo key, however that may stop working at any time.